The first Black ‘Bachelor’ says antebellum photo controversy highlights the show’s ‘much bigger’ race issue

 ‘Bachelor’ fans have been talking about diversity issues for years.
 Now they’re at their breaking point.

-The first Black Bachelorette, Rachel Lindsay, arrived in 2017, but her season was not without problems.
+The first Black “Bachelorette,” Rachel Lindsay, arrived in 2017, but her season was not without problems.
 One of the contestants had a history of racist tweets and accused a Black contestant, whom he labeled “aggressive,” of “playing the race card.”

 Lindsay has frequently spoken out about the franchise’s difficulties with diversity and “problematic story lines for people of color.”